campbell000/blog/content/articles/xenoblade-chronicles-3-review-bloat.md

   <span class="text--secondary">It may not be apparent at first, but most of the game's dialog is delivered via unvoiced, awkwardly-animated scenes filled with text boxes.</span>
 </div>

 But...shouldn't there be?
-If multiple universes were on the brink of total annihilation, and the world's citizens were forced into constant servitude, don't you think the game's protagonists might have different opinions on how to handle this?
+If multiple universes were on the brink of total annihilation, and the world's citizens were forced into servitude, don't you think the game's protagonists might have different opinions on how to handle this?
 Don't you think that they'd get a little hot-headed at times?
 Don't you think that tensions would rise, feelings would get hurt, and emotional scars would be formed?

 Most importantly, don't you think that being introduced to the concepts of <span class="spoiler">babies and sex</span> would drastically alter the dynamics between six young adults?